 Finnish schools not only provide education, they provide many other important resources and services for their students, including a daily hot meal, psychological counseling, and health and dental services.

 In addition to these wraparound services, there is a particular focus on prevention of learning difficulties in Finland, and a high level of resources are directed at this in primary schools.
 All Finnish schools are assigned specialists to address learning needs of special needs students, who are broadly defined as any student who needs learning help.
 These are full-time teachers who work with students individually and in small groups, as needed.
 In 2015, 23 percent of students received part-time services and 16 percent received full-time service, some in special schools.
 Some of these students overlapped between full- and part-time services over the school year, so the total proportion of students receiving support was about 30 percent of all students.
 Almost half of Finland’s students receive support services at some point in their school career.
 A small percent of students with physical handicaps, including severely delayed development, severe handicaps, autism, dysphasia, and visual or hearing impairment (1.2 percent of the school population in 2015) are served in special schools funded by the national Ministry.

-Special education teachers, are important in the process of diagnosis and intervention, but it is not up to them alone to identify students.
+Special education teachers are important in the process of diagnosis and intervention, but it is not up to them alone to identify students for additional support.
 Each school has a group of staff that meets twice a month in order to assess the success of individual classrooms and potential concerns within classrooms.
-This group, which is comprised of the principal, the school nurse, the special education teacher, the school psychologist, a social worker and the classrooms’ teachers, determines whether problems exist, as well as how to rectify them.
+This group, which is comprised of the principal, the school nurse, the special education teacher, the school psychologist, a social worker and the classroom teachers, determines whether problems exist, as well as how to rectify them.
 If students are considered to need help beyond what the school can provide, the school helps the family find professional intervention.